McSnipe97/medical-data-visualizer/README.md

 | Alcohol intake | Subjective Feature | alco | binary |
 | Physical activity | Subjective Feature | active | binary |
 | Presence or absence of cardiovascular disease | Target Variable | cardio | binary |

-#### Tasks
+---
+### To-do
+Nothing!
+Everything is done yay!

+---
+### Doing
+- [ ] Adding more visualization features.

+---
+### Done
+Use the data to answer and complete the following tasks in `medical_data_visualizer.py`:

-Create a chart similar to `examples/Figure_1.png`, where we show the counts of good and bad outcomes for cholesterol, gluc, alco variable, active, and smoke for patients with cardio=1 and cardio=0 in different panels.
+- [X] Create a chart where we show the counts of good and bad outcomes for cholesterol, gluc, alco variable, active, and smoke for patients with cardio=1 and cardio=0 in different panels.

-Use the data to complete the following tasks in `medical_data_visualizer.py`:
-* Add an 'overweight' column to the data.
+- [X] Add an 'overweight' column to the data.
 To determine if a person is overweight, first calculate their BMI by dividing their weight in kilograms by the square of their height in meters.
 If that value is > 25 then the person is overweight.
 Use the value 0 for NOT overweight and the value 1 for overweight.
-* Normalize data by making 0 always good and 1 always bad.
+- [X] Normalize data by making 0 always good and 1 always bad.
 If the value of 'cholestorol' or 'gluc' is 1, make the value 0.
 If the value is more than 1, make the value 1.
-* Convert the data into long format and create a chart that shows the value counts of the categorical features using seaborn's `catplot()`.
+- [X] Convert the data into long format and create a chart that shows the value counts of the categorical features using seaborn's `catplot()`.
 The dataset should be split by 'Cardio' so there is one chart for each 'cardio' value.
 The chart should look like "examples/Figure_1.png".
-* Clean the data.
+- [X] Clean the data.
 Filter out the following patient segments that represent incorrect data:
-  - diastolic pressure is higher then systolic (Keep the correct data with `df['ap_lo'] <= df['ap_hi'])`)
+  - [X] diastolic pressure is higher then systolic (Keep the correct data with `df['ap_lo'] <= df['ap_hi'])`)
-  - height is less than the 2.5th percentile (Keep the correct data with `(df['height'] >= df['height'].quantile(0.025))`)
+  - [X] height is less than the 2.5th percentile (Keep the correct data with `(df['height'] >= df['height'].quantile(0.025))`)
-  - height is more than the 97.5th percentile
+  - [X] height is more than the 97.5th percentile
-  - weight is less then the 2.5th percentile
+  - [x] weight is less then the 2.5th percentile
-  - weight is more than the 97.5th percentile
+  - [X] weight is more than the 97.5th percentile
-* Create a correlation matrix using the dataset.
+- [X] Create a correlation matrix using the dataset.
 Plot the correlation matrix using seaborn's `heatmap()`.
 Mask the upper triangle.
 The chart should look like "examples/Figure_2.png".

-Any time a variable is set to 'None', make sure to set it to the correct code.

-Unit tests are written for you under `test_module.py`.
+Unit tests are written under `test_module.py`.

+---

 ### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.
+For development, you can use `main.py` to test functions.
+Just execute `main.py` script from terminal and it should run.

 ### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+Tests from `test_module.py` to `main.py` for convenience.
+The tests will run automatically whenever `main.py` is run.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.